Bachelor of Arts in American Studies

 American Studies is the interdisciplinary study of the American experience, past and present.
 Students pursuing an American Studies degree draw on course offerings from across the university as they explore, analyze, and interpret American culture and society.

 The major and the minor in American Studies offer students the flexibility to design a course of study focused on their unique interests and career goals.

 Careers in American Studies

-Graduates with degrees in American studies work in business, nonprofit organizations, media and cultural industries.
-The bachelor’s degree in American studies is an excellent preparation for law school or graduate school.
+A degree in American Studies can prepare students for careers in nonprofit organizations, government, cultural industries, and the media, as well as in the corporate world.
+The bachelor’s degree in American studies is an excellent preparation for law or graduate school.

 American Studies at UT Dallas